w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students what is the difference between basic and descriptive transcripts.
+* Short Answer Questions &mdash; Ask students what the difference between basic and descriptive transcripts is.
 Assess how students explain the difference between basic and descriptive transcripts.
 * Practical &mdash; Give students a piece of video content with audio and ask them to create its transcript.
 Assess how students create transcripts for audio and video content  that include the relevant information needed to understand the content.
 * Practical &mdash; Give students a piece of video and audio content with a basic transcript and ask them to create a descriptive transcript.
 Assess how students create descriptive transcripts.